kushaldas/pym/docs/exceptions.rst

 ==========================

-If we want to have some statements which must be executed under all circumstances, we can use `finally` clause, it will be always executed before finishing `try` statements.
+If we want to have some statements which must be executed under all circumstances, we can use `finally` clause, it will be always executed just before finishing exception handling.
 ::

     >>> try: